janm31415/skiwi/README.md

     skiwi> (import 'slib)
 You should now be able to use the slib functionality.

-Integrate skiwi as scripting language in your c/c++ program
+Integrate skiwi as scripting language in your c++ program
 -----------------------------------------------------------
-In this section I'll explain how skiwi can be integrated in your c or c++ program by looking at the Game of Life example code that is in the repository.
+In this section I'll explain how skiwi can be integrated in your c++ program by looking at the Game of Life example code that is in the repository.
 Skiwi is designed as a library that you can include in your own project.
 You only have to include the libskiwi.h header file and you're good to go.
 I assume you are familiar with Conway's Game of Life, if not, take a look at the [Wikipedia page](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 Essentially it is a cellular automaton with the following two rules:
 -  If a cell is on and has either two or three neighbors that are on in the current generation, it stays on; otherwise, the cell turns off.